Image Blog Open Source Misconceptions

 Proprietary vs. Open Source: Key Differences

 The main difference between proprietary vs. open source is ownership.
-Proprietary refers to software that is owned by the individual or comapny who published it.
+Proprietary refers to software that is owned by the individual or company who published it.
 Open source refers to software that is available for anyone to access or change the code.

 Flexibility